Morocco

 Since independence, Morocco has remained relatively stable.
 It has the fifth-largest economy in Africa and wields significant influence in both Africa and the Arab world; it is considered a middle power in global affairs and holds membership in the Arab League, the Arab Maghreb Union, the Union for the Mediterranean, and the African Union.
+It is one of the few countries in Africa ranking high on the Human Development Index and is Africa's leading industrial economy.
 Morocco is a unitary semi-constitutional monarchy with an elected parliament.
 The executive branch is led by the King of Morocco and the prime minister, while legislative power is vested in the two chambers of parliament: the House of Representatives and the House of Councillors.
 Judicial power rests with the Constitutional Court, which may review the validity of laws, elections, and referendums.
 The king holds vast executive and legislative powers, especially over the military, foreign policy and religious affairs; he can issue dahirs, decrees which have the force of law, and he can also dissolve the parliament after consulting the prime minister and the president of the constitutional court.
+Morocco is classified as a hybrid regime and, as of 2025, holds the highest ranking in the Arab world, according to The Economist Democracy Index.
+Islam is both the official and predominant religion, with nearly all of the population identifying as Muslims.
+Arabic and Berber are the official languages, though the Moroccan dialect of Arabic (known locally as Darija) is widely spoken and considered the lingua franca.
+The culture of Morocco is a mix of Arab, Berber, European (specifically Andalusian), and African cultures.

 Morocco claims ownership of the non-self-governing territory of Western Sahara, which it has designated its Southern Provinces.
 In 1975, after Spain agreed to decolonise the territory and cede its control to Morocco and Mauritania, a guerrilla war broke out between those powers and some of the local inhabitants.
 In 1979, Mauritania relinquished its claim to the area, but the war continued to rage.
 In 1991, a ceasefire agreement was reached, but the issue of sovereignty remained unresolved.
-Today, Morocco occupies two-thirds of the territory, and efforts to resolve the dispute have thus far failed to break the political deadlock.
+Today, Morocco occupies about two-thirds of the territory, and efforts to resolve the dispute have thus far failed to break the political deadlock.

 Etymology and name

 The English Morocco is an anglicisation of the Spanish name for the country, Marruecos, derived from the name of the city of Marrakesh, which was the capital of the Almoravid dynasty, the Almohad Caliphate, and the Saadian dynasty.
 During the Almoravid dynasty, the city of Marrakesh was established under the name of Tāmurākušt, derived from the city's ancient Berber name of amūr n Yakuš (lit. 'land/country of God').
-In English, the first vowel has been changed, likely influenced by the word "Moor".
+In English, the first vowel has been changed, likely influenced by the word "Moor."